TEQST/TEQST_Backend/README.md

 ### Run all tests
 python3 manage.py test
 ## Python setup
-if the python3 name doesnt work on your machine try python instead but make sure (with python --version) that this calls a 3.x python
+if the python3 name doesnt work on your machine try python instead but make sure (with python --version) that this calls a 3.x python.
+Same goes for pip3 and pip